 A qualified supervisor should always oversee the construction.
 The Reasoning – Any mistakes that come up at site due to the faulty work of the workers, can be noticed by a qualified person who is always at site.
 Also, the illiterate workers can clear any doubts that they may have about the drawings, with the Site engineer.

-This post was about the Vastu guidelines during the Construction of a House.
+This post was about the Vastu guidelines during the Construction of a House to ensure a strong and solid structure.
+The main door should also be made strong and secure.
 Read about the Vastu Shastra guidelines for fixing the main door during the construction here:

 If you found this post useful, I would really love it if you pin it or share it.
 I have not blocked the site just because your ad blocker is switched on because I hope my content will be useful to you.
 But I am able to run this site only because of the ads.
 So I will be obliged if you turn off your ad blocker.
 Thank you!